EFFECTIVE: OCTOBER 25, 2017

 In order to determine which parts of our services users are most interested in, and to improve the services, we measure and test the services using various analytics tracking mechanisms.
 This includes software from various third parties, including Google Analytics.
 These third parties may set and access cookies on your computer or other device and may use similar technologies to collect information about your activity on the services.
-The information regarding your usage of our websites and mobile applications may be transmitted to such third parties and stored on a server in the US.
+The information regarding your usage of our websites and mobile applications may be transmitted to such third parties and stored on various servers.

 Keep track of the number of visitors to our web pages and usage or our mobile applications;